FOSDEM/video-sproxy/README.md

 And, it will listen on port 80, and will respond with a HTTP reply that's pretty much the same as 8899.

+All ports can be shifted with between 2 and 10000, if a command line option is passed.

 It's currently built dynamically (was static with musl), but we've moved to normal plackages.